-At Ashby Hill Top Primary School, we have designed a curriculum that equips our children with the skills and personal qualities necessary to lead a fulfilling and rewarding life.
-We will provide a curriculum which aims for all children to:
+At Ashby Hill Top, we have designed a curriculum that equips our children with the knowledge, skills and personal qualities necessary to lead a fulfilling and rewarding life.
+We provide a curriculum which aims for all children to:

 Questions to ask your child about their reading book